nosas/blog/deep_learning_python/ch3/article.md

 ### Picking a loss function

 Choosing the proper loss function for the right problem is a critical step in training a model.
-Neural networks will take any shortcut it can to minimize the loss score, even if it means learning the wrong thing and performing incorrectly.
+Neural networks will take any shortcut they can to minimize the loss score, even if it means learning the wrong thing and performing incorrectly.
 The network will end up doing things we did not intend it to do.

-Common problems - such as classification, regression and timeseries prediction (forecasting) - all have general guidelines for choosing a loss function.
+Common problems - such as classification, regression, and timeseries prediction (forecasting) - all have general guidelines for choosing a loss function.
 For instance, the [mean squared error](https://en.wikipedia.org/wiki/Mean_squared_error) is a good choice for regression problems.
 The [binary cross-entropy](https://en.wikipedia.org/wiki/Cross_entropy) is a good choice for two-class classification problems, whereas the [categorical cross-entropy](https://www.tensorflow.org/api_docs/python/tf/keras/losses/CategoricalCrossentropy) is a good choice for multi-class classification problems.
 Only when we have a problem that is not one of these common problems will we need to develop a custom loss function.

-In the next few chapters, we'll detail explicitly which loss functions to choose for a wide-range of common problems.
+In the next few chapters, we'll detail explicitly which loss functions to choose for a wide range of common problems.

 ### Understanding the fit() method